 But the reasons for setting up this site are :

-Since the Internet really got underway in 1994 the number using it worldwide has risen to over 1000 million!
+Since the Internet really got underway in 1994 the number using it worldwide had risen to 3 billion by 2014!

 So, if you have a computer problem, do not hesitate to let me

 I do not have an answer I may very well know someone who has, or I will

 the net for you.
 Usually an answer can be found.
 So read on!

 The BBC has some help regarding accessibility of the internet at http://www.bbc.co.uk/accessibility/ , http://www.bbc.co.uk/accessibility/guides/ and Microsoft deals with this for Windows 7 at http://www.microsoft.com/enable/training/windows7/

 USING A COMPUTER IF YOU HAVE A DISABILITY